Teeceetec/Api_design_documentation/README.md

-### SKILLHUB LMS API Documentation
+## XYZ LMS API Documentation

-**Introduction**
+Introduction
 Overview
-The SKILLHUB LMS API provides programmatic access to the XYZ Learning Management System, enabling developers to mint NFTs, manage ownership, and handle transactions on the blockchain.
+The XYZ LMS API provides programmatic access to the XYZ Learning Management System, enabling developers to mint NFTs, manage ownership, and handle transactions on the blockchain.
 This documentation details the endpoints, request formats, response structures, and error codes necessary for integrating with the XYZ LMS API.

 ## Audience